 Myopia often begins between the ages of 6 and 14.
 It affects up to 5% of preschoolers, about 9% of school aged children, and nearly 30% of adolescents.

 Complaints of blurry vision (like not being able to see the board in school)

 Frequent eye rubbing

-Studies show myopia is becoming more common among children, especially as children spent more time virtual learning and staying at home during the COVID-19 pandemic.
+Studies show myopia is becoming more common among children, especially as children spent more time virtual learning and staying at home.

-A study conducted by researchers from the Hong Kong School of Ophthalmology linked the COVID-19 pandemic to an increase in myopia among young children.
-Results revealed that the prevalence of myopia among school-age children during the pandemic increased significantly compared to a study conducted before the outbreak.
+A study conducted by researchers from the Hong Kong School of Ophthalmology linked the COVID-19 pandemic to an increase in myopia among young children, and the numbers are still rising.
 Although there is no proven, direct link, increased near work time and decreased outdoor time have been implicated in the development of myopia.

 While myopia like an innocuous condition that affects only vision, it is a major cause of visual disability among children, and also predisposes them to multiple ocular complications that increase the risk of irreversible vision loss later in life.

 To help lower the risk of myopia, especially during the pandemic, children are encouraged to take frequent breaks from close-up work, spend daily time outside when possible, and limit recreational screen time.

 Doctors are looking at ways to slow the progression of myopia in children.
 While myopia cannot be reversed, the goal of treatment is to keep it from getting worse.
 This can protect a child’s eye health in the future, despite still needing to wear glasses or contact lenses.